Most Worrying Identity Theft Statistics for 2024

 (GIZMODO)

-Data from 2017 shows that $2.6 billion in damages may be attributed to cybercrime involving children.
+Data shows that $2.6 billion in damages may be attributed to cybercrime involving children.
 Only 7% of adults know the person responsible for identity theft.
 However, when you look at children, you will see that this percentage skyrockets to 60%.
 More often than not, crimes involving children are perpetrated by someone who knows them.

 3% to 10% of the annual health budget in the US is lost to fraud.